Notorious California serial killer Juan Corona dead at 85

 - AP FACT CHECK: Trump's epic speech is laced with fabrication

-He stabbed most of the victims to death and buried them along the Feather River north of Sacramento.
+He was convicted of 25 counts of murder in 1971 and sentenced to 25 concurrent life sentences.

+He nearly died in a prison stabbing two years later that cost him the sight in his left eye.

-An appeals court overturned Corona’s initial conviction in 1978, ruling he’d received inadequate representation from his lawyer.
-He faced another trial and was convicted of the same charges.
+In 1978 an appeals court overturned Corona’s conviction, ruling he had received incompetent representation from his attorney.

-Corona was serving 25 consecutive life sentences and had been denied parole eight times.
+He remained incarcerated while he was retried and was convicted again in 1982 on the same 25 counts.